We offer an unparalleled recording experience for singer/songwriters.

 For many songwriters, the idea of using session musicians seems daunting.
 What we hear most often is...
 "Will they like my songs?
 Will they care about my music?

 Will I feel put down or feel inferior?
 Can I afford them?"

 We bring in session players who are easy and relaxed to work with.
 They bring a wealth of creative and technical experience AND understand that it's your song and your vision.

-Even though they add a cost to the project, I have never had a client who has ever regretted it.
+Even though they add a cost to the project, we have never had a client who has regretted it.

 Singer-Songwriter from beginnings to